icon

 Regardless of the condition, it's vital to incorporate adequate home changes to make up for any loss of accessibility.

 To prepare to age at home, it is recommended to do a home walk-through.
 This will help you identify any safety and accessibility issues.
 We recommend reading our guide to in-home safety, which offers 79 tips for senior safety.
+It's also worth hiring a certified aging in place specialist who can make recommendations.

 Aging in Place Resources